 Giving up work while on maternity leave or deciding not to return to work after starting a family can be a tough adjustment financially for many families.
-So when Kylie Ofiu, author of the newly published 365 Ways to Make Money, offered to guest post here at Childhood 101 as part of her 31 Days of Money blog tour, I asked her to share her top ideas for making money from home.
-Kylie shares…
+So when Kylie Ofiu, author of the newly published 365 Ways to Make Money, offered to guest post here at Childhood 101 I asked her to share her top ideas for making money from home.

 15 Ideas For Making Money From Home

-There are many ways to make money from home, unfortunately a lot of them still require you to leave the house for various things, but here are a few ways you can make money without needing to leave the house at all.
+There are many ways to make money from home but unfortunately a lot of them still require you to leave the house for various things.
+Don’t worry though, I’ve found 15 ways you can make money without needing to leave the house at all.

 1. Freelance writing

 It can take a while to build up regular work.
-If you can write good articles, or articles for a specific niche, do it and send them into the relevant magazines, e-zines, newspapers and things.
-You can contact them first to see if they are open to the idea, but most will not commit without an actual article or two.
+If you can write good articles, or articles for a specific niche, do it and send them into the relevant magazines, e-zines, newspapers, corporate publications and newsletters.
+Contact the publication or business first to see if they are open to the idea but most will not commit without an actual article or two.

 There are quite a few people now making money through YouTube.
-You can do it by posting videos about popular topics, promoting them so they become popular, and then applying for the YouTube partner program.
+You do so by posting videos about popular topics, promoting them through social media and then applying for the YouTube partner program.
 Through this program you earn money on the ads that pop up on the videos.
-Some people also earn money by presenting reviews for products in a video format on YouTube instead of just a written review.
+Some people also earn money by presenting reviews for products in a video format on YouTube instead of a more common written review.

 3. Website/blog design

-If you have a good understanding of HTML and design or you learn quickly, you could design blog templates, backgrounds, headers, buttons and things.
+If you have a good understanding of HTML and design or you learn quickly, you could design blog templates, backgrounds, headers and buttons.
 They are relatively easy to develop and install once you know how.
 There are many tutorials you can look up to teach yourself and you could offer cheap rates to get your portfolio started.
-Since blogging is becoming much more popular, there is a constant demand for this sort of work.
+Since blogging is becoming much more popular there is a constant demand for this sort of work.

 4. Drop shipping

-This is done by quite a few people, on eBay in particular.
+This is already a reasonably popular money making strategy, on eBay in particular.
 Basically, you (the retailer) do not keep stock on hand.
 You take the orders then send them to your supplier/the warehouse/manufacturer and they send the package from their end.
 So all you are doing is processing orders and you make the money off the products you are selling.
 If set up well this should not require a lot of work but can earn a fair bit.

 5. Family Day Care

-This takes time to set up and there are regulations as to how many children you can have in your care and how your home is set up so it is classed as safe for children.
+This takes time and money to establish and there are regulations as to how many children you can have in your care and how your home is set up so it is classified safe for children.
 You will need to check the requirements and regulations that apply to where you live.
 Currently (in Australia) you can start without qualifications but the regulations are changing and in the near future you will need to study for a certificate in childcare.

-You can do ironing in front of the TV at night or when the kids are having a nap.
+One great thing about earning money ironing – it’s easy to work in front of the TV at night or when the kids are having a nap.
 You will need a good iron, ironing board, some hangers and spray starch.
-Get clients to drop their ironing off and pick it up at agreed times.
+Arrange for clients to drop their ironing off and pick it up at agreed times.
 Advertise on Facebook, email friends and family, or put a sign up at your local shops.

 If you can sew you can do mending from your home.
-Clients come to you with their mending, you do it and they pick it up later.
+Clients come to you with their mending and pick it up once it’s done.
 You don’t need much to set up if you already have a sewing machine.

-Getting a boarder or exchange student is one way to make money from home as long as you are comfortable with it.
+Taking in a boarder or exchange student is one way to make money from home.
 I have a few tips on my blog to consider when looking into it.
-It is often not as easy as just putting the first person who comes along into the room.
-Depending where you live it can be well worth it though.
+It is often not as easy as just putting the first person who comes along into the room but depending where you live it can be well worth it.